lando-cal/tech-notes/tcpdump.md

     sudo tcpdump -n 'host 216.200.102.84' -s 1500 -l -w - | tee logcopy.pcap | tcpdump -r -

 ### Write a circular buffer of traffic
 This will write 5 files 1 mb each and loop through them as the destination for writing traffic.
 That is, the filenames do not indicate chronology.
+The files will be named foo.cap[0-4]

     sudo tcpdump -C 1 -W 5 -w foo.cap

+You can reassemble thees files chronologically with `mergecap -w merged.cap foo.cap*`

 ## Links
 - http://www.danielmiessler.com/study/tcpdump/